Saving for a Brainy Day

-Who should pay to send kids to college in Illinois—families? taxpayers? students themselves?—is as pressing a question of how much, and has been for some three decades now.
+Who should pay to send kids to college in Illinois?
+Families?
+Taxpayers?
+Students themselves?
+It's is as pressing a question of how much ought to be paid, and has been for some three decades now.

 The state's Student Assistance Commission has just announced yet another new program to help Illinois parents accumulate the money they will need to send the Future of America to college.
 Up to $6,000 of the interest earned on special savings accounts at participating banks will be exempt from state taxes (although federal income taxes would still apply).
 Cheaper to buy into than the state's existing zero coupon college savings bond program, the new plan should enable the little guy to sock away what he skims from the office coffee fund so that twenty years from now his kid can get an MBA and steal legally.